- Guaranteed for 2 full months

 So how do you take back control of the exposure, and compensate for the camera’s errors?
 The process of correcting your exposure is referred to as Exposure Compensation.
 For more on that read: How to Use Exposure Compensation to Take Control of Your Exposure.
 However, before you add any exposure compensation, you first need to know how much to compensate, and understand exactly what your camera’s light meter is doing.
 This is why learning how to meter is important.
 If you are unfamiliar with the term metering, it is the process of measuring light values.

 The first thing to grasp when is how your camera’s light meter sees the world.
 Put simply, it sees everything in grayscale.
 This means that all your camera sees is a world of tones; a colourless world.
 It cannot differentiate trees from people, people from snow, etc. (Although more modern in-camera light meters will now also recognize colour, the same basic principles apply.)

 The other critical element to know is that your meter wants to make everything middle-gray, commonly referred to as 18% gray.
 Remember that!
-Right it down!
+Write it down!
 Keep it with you in your camera bag until it’s firm in your memory!
 It’s very important!